Language Translation

 This program is funded in part by the U.S. EPA's Lead Testing in School and Child Care Program Drinking Water Grant authorized under the Water Infrastructure Improvements for the Nation Act and largely follows the U.S. EPA’s 3Ts guidance – Training, Testing, and Taking Action.

-Lead Sampling Program Application: Use this link to apply (application in WORD for your convenience here).
+Applications are accepted on an ongoing basis.
+Use the button below to apply (application in WORD for your convenience here).

 Prior to submitting an application, please review the IFA Lead Sampling Program steps for Participants, to understand expectations.